ISUgenomics/bioinformatics-workbook/Appendix/NCBI_Data_Submission.md

 # How to submit your sequencing data to NCBI

-Submitting sequencing data is a requirement for nearly every journal, and thus getting things in order right away will make this process go much faster.
+Submitting sequencing data is a requirement for nearly every journal, and thus getting things in order as soon as your sequencing is received  will make this process go much faster.

 First you'll have to create an account on ncbi before submission.
 Here is a current link --10/04/2018 https://www.ncbi.nlm.nih.gov/account/register/?back_url=https%3A%2F%2Fwww.ncbi.nlm.nih.gov%2F&partners-uri=cms:/account/partners